hemikak/website/content/en/docs/setup/minikube.md

 ## Quickstart

-Here's a brief demo that guides you on how to start, use, and delete Minikube locally.
+This brief demo guides you on how to start, use, and delete Minikube locally.
 Follow the steps given below to start and explore Minikube.

 1. Start Minikube and create a cluster:
     ```shell